sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 * `monitoring/user-values-prom-operator.yaml`
 * `monitoring/user-values-pushgateway.yaml`

+You can modify two types of values to customize your deployment:
+- Environment variables: These variables can be specified in the `user.env` file or on the command line.
+Specifying the variables in `user.env` is recommended, in order to maintain a consistent set of values for future deployments.
+- Helm chart parameters: These parameters are organized into a hierarchical structure (for example, `persistentVolume:storageClass`).
+These parameters are specified in `.yaml` configuration files.

 ### user.env

-The `monitoring/user.env` file contains environment variable flags that customize the components that are deployed or to alter some script behavior (such as to enable debug output).
+The `monitoring/user.env` file contains environment variables that customize the components that are deployed or alter some script behavior (such as to enable debug output).
 All values in `user.env` files are exported as environment variables available to the scripts.
-A `#` as the first character in a line is treated as a comment.
+Any line whose first character is `#` is treated as a comment and ignored.

+You can set the `GRAFANA_ADMIN_PASSWORD` environment variable to specify the default password for Grafana.
+If you do not specify a default password, one is randomly generated and displayed during deployment.

 ### user-values-*.yaml